wilsonmar/Salesforce/README.md

 ### <a name="ConfApp"> Build Conference App</a>
 <a target="_blank" href="https://developer.salesforce.com/trailhead/project/salesforce_developer_workshop">
 Build a Conference Management App</a>
+used during
+Step-by-step Salesforce1 Developer Workshop</a>

 was created by
 Christophe Coenraets, of http://coenraets.org/blog/ (Salesforce Developer Evangelist by day and Ionic Framework expert at night).

-Questions and questions about the content can be entered in the Disqus component in the github.io website
+Questions and questions about the trailhead content can be entered in the Disqus component in
 <a target="_blank" href="http://ccoenraets.github.io/salesforce-developer-workshop/">
+his github.io website</a>

-Step-by-step Salesforce1 Developer Workshop</a> makes use of Connected app whose source is in
+makes use of Connected app whose source is in
 <a target="_blank" href="https://github.com/ccoenraets/salesforce-developer-workshop">
 a github repo</a> that contains http://goratchet.com/ CSS library and ForceTK (https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit)